apache/cordova-docs/docs/en/edge/cordova/device/device.uuid.md

     // if the user is not defined, a guid is generated and will persist until the app is uninstalled
     //
     // webOS: returns the device NDUID
+    //
+    // Tizen: returns the device IMEI (International Mobile Equipment Identity or IMEI is a number
-    var deviceID = device.uuid;
+    // unique to every GSM and UMTS mobile phone. var deviceID = device.uuid;

 Full Example